ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 # CKFinder

-The {@link module:ckfinder/ckfinder~CKFinder} feature brings support

-CKFinder lets you easily insert images and links to files into content by automatically integrating with [CKFinder](https://ckeditor.com/ckfinder/).
+The {@link module:ckfinder/ckfinder~CKFinder} feature lets you easily insert images and links to files into content by automatically integrating with [CKFinder](https://ckeditor.com/ckfinder/).

 ## Demo